-Zoopharmacognosy: Self-Medication in Animals
+Zoopharmacognosy: Self-medication in animals

 By nature, animals are clever and may selectively forage on leaves, stems, roots and algae to maintain their health.
-In the last few decades scientists have discovered that these parts of plants have medicinal properties that can cure infections and various diseases.
+In the last few decades scientists discover that these parts of plants have medicinal properties that can cure infections and various diseases.

 Types of zoopharmacognosy

 The dirt/soil eating as clay or chalk is a common observation in many animals (including herbivores), bats, birds, primates and even in humans.
 Clay licking behaviour in South American parrots reveals that clay contains kaolin, smectite and mica.
 The preferred soil in kaolinite results in surpassing or approach pure bentonite in their capacity to bird’s quinine and tannic acid.